pnsrao/CarND-Vehicle-Detection/writeup_report.md

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

+Above can be found in Cells 1 to 4 of vehicle_detection.ipynb

 #### 2. Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters on the test images and arrived at one that seemed to give the best results on the test images.
+Results on the test images can be found later in the writeup.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using the LinearSVC module of the scikit-learn package.
 I was able to obtain a high accuracy score of 98.5% that seemed Ok for the project.

+Thi scan be found in Cell 5 of the notebook.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The hog subsampling approach was used to implement the sliding window search.
 The serach was restricted to the space between 400 and 600 pixels in the 'Y' dimension.
 In addition a varying scale was used for different sections of the images to detect near and far away objects.
+The code can be found in the function find_cars() in Cell 6  and the process_image function in cell 8.
+An illustration of the scaled and sliding window is in the following figure.

 ![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on four scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 I also used a heatmap that ensured that a vehicle was detected by at least two bounding boxes which eliminated most of the false positives.
+There are occasional false positives and smaller bounding boxes.
 Here are some example images:

 ![alt text][image4]
 ---